Creating Resume with No Work Experience

 Doesn’t matter which characteristics you are going to write about, organizational or communicational ones, be specific and show the importance of your acquired skills to the HR manager.

 Start with the little and show your overall way to success.
 Also, don’t be afraid to talk about your past part-time jobs, as an additional source of money to support yourself during college, for instance.

-In fact, your teenage work experience in Target can be crucial to the recruiter, if you demonstrate your awareness in numeracy; secrets commercial and marketing work, decent behaviour in the work team.
+In fact, your teenage work experience at Target can be crucial to the recruiter, if you demonstrate your awareness of numeracy; secrets in commercial and marketing work, decent behavior in the work team.
 If you do even remember numbers or percentages of the saved money due to your work or other important successes, such as promotion, mentioning those examples would be just for your own benefit.